-The Transportation Demand Management (TDM) program spearheads development of innovative approaches for getting students, faculty, and staff to campus by means other than single-occupancy vehicles.

-Operated through Parking and Transportation Services (P&TS), the TDM program aims to reduce university-related traffic impacts, emissions, and parking demand while the campus continues to grow at an average of 1.2% annually.
+The Transportation Demand Management (TDM) program develops innovative approaches for getting students, faculty, and staff to campus by means other than single-occupancy vehicles.
+Spearheaded by Stanford Transportation, the TDM program aims to reduce university-related traffic impacts, emissions, and parking demand while the campus continues to grow.

-Reduced environmental impact from 2017-2018 transportation programs:
+Reduced environmental impact from 2018-2019 transportation programs:

-- In 2017, less than half of university employees drove alone to work on a regular basis. - 41 all-electric buses in the Marguerite Fleet (nearly double the number in 2016) - 5,600 daily Stanford Caltrain trips - Commute Club membership rises above 12,000 - 6,711 pounds of CO2 avoided from record-breaking Bike-to-Work Day participation
+- In 2018, 58% of campus commuters (employees and commuting students) utilized sustainable transportation options on a regular basis. - 41 all-electric buses in the Marguerite Fleet - 11,000 plus Stanford employees joined the Commute Club and committed to a sustainable commute. - 12,280 pounds of CO2 avoided by Stanford Bike-to-Work Day participation